Health Education & Promotion

-What is Girls on the Run of Kent & Muskegon Counties?
+What is Girls on the Run of West Michigan?

-Girls on the Run (KCGOTR) of Kent & Muskegon Counties is an Independent Council of Girls on the Run International, which has a network of over 200 locations across the United States and Canada.
-KCGOTR takes place at over 80 sites throughout Kent County.
+Girls on the Run of West Michigan (GOTR-WM) is an Independent Council of Girls on the Run International, which has a network of over 200 locations across the United States and Canada.
+GOTR-WM takes place at over 200 sites across Kent, Muskegon and Ottawa Counties.

 Girls on the Run (GOTR) is a life-changing, non-profit program for girls in the 3rd – 8th grade.
 Their mission is to inspire girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.